 To train interventional nephrologists in innovative and highly effective procedures that improve the lives of patients, such as creation and salvage of vascular access, catheter placement and manipulations, and ultrasonography for renal biopsy.

-The Interventional Nephrology Fellowship Program at UW-Madison offers one year of clinical and research training as a faculty member at the clinical instructor level in the division of Nephrology.
+The Interventional Nephrology Fellowship Program at UW-Madison offers one year of clinical and research training with the fellow working as a faculty member at the clinical instructor level in the Division of Nephrology.
 The program allows training in highly advanced interventional nephrology procedures in diverse clinical settings, allowing the ability to gain procedural competency.
-Interventional nephrology fellows work in the lab four days per week with full volume.
+The program is accredited by the American Society of Diagnostic and Interventional Nephrology (ASDIN).
+At the end of their training, fellows have enough experience to receive ASDIN certification in both hemodialysis vascular access procedures and peritoneal dialysis catheter placement.
 As junior faculty members, fellows also begin to gain leadership experience in academic medicine.
 Fellows are mentored by interventional nephrologists who are dedicated to developing new techniques that will improve patients’ lives by facilitating vascular access for hemodialysis patients with novel methods of treatment and prevention.